5 Inspiring History Recreation Blogs – An Internet Round-up

 MS M.307 fol.
 174v

 I enjoy losing myself in photos and stories other history buffs have.
-I search their projects and event descriptions imagining how they created their works whether clothing, hunting, manuscripts, embroidery or more.
+I search their projects and event descriptions imagining how they created their works whether clothing, hunting, manuscripts, embroidery, or more.

 I know you’ll find these inspiring.